tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 A Key Vault certificate has the following attributes:

--   *enabled*: boolean, optional, default is "true".
+-   *enabled*: boolean, optional, default is **true**.
 This attribute can be specified to indicate if the certificate data can be retrieved as secret or operable as a key.
 This is used in conjunction with *nbf* and*exp*when an operation occurs between *nbf* and exp, it will only be permitted if enabled is set to true.
 Operations outside the *nbf* and*exp*window are automatically disallowed.

 There are additional read-only attributes that are included in response: